-This Policy and Procedure is written to enable the Committee to act appropriately whenever possible or where instances, or allegations of, actual abuse or neglect comes to their attention.
+This Policy and Procedure is written to enable Tadcaster & Villages u3a Committee to respond promptly and appropriately whenever possible where instances, or allegations of actual abuse or neglect, comes to their attention.

-Durham u3a recognises that some people are potentially at risk of abuse and neglect.
-Abuse and neglect can take place in a person's own home, in the home of a carer, family member or friend, and within any form of institution e.g. hospitals, residential care or nursing home.
+Tadcaster & Villages u3a (T&Vu3a) recognises that some people are potentially at risk of abuse or neglect and can take place in a person's own home, in the home of a Carer, family member or friend, and within any form of institution e.g., hospitals, residential care or nursing home.

-Where abuse or neglect is suspected Durham u3a will aim to respond to the situation in a way which is caring, effective and enabling.
-Durham u3a also recognises that abuse and neglect can be perpetrated by volunteers, other users of services, relatives, friends and neighbours.
-Durham u3a acknowledges that the reasons for abuse and neglect occurring may not be fully understood and vary with each incident, often dependant on risk factors
+Where abuse or neglect is suspected T&Vu3a will aim to respond to the situation in a way which is caring effective and enabling.
+T&Vu3a also recognises that abuse can be perpetrated by volunteers, other users of services, relatives, friends and neighbours.
+T&Vu3a acknowledges that the reasons for abuse or neglect occurring may not be fully understood and vary with each incident often dependant on risk factors.

-Durham u3a will neither condone nor tolerate any form of abuse or neglect and believes that all people should be able and, where necessary enabled, to live in an environment which is safe.
+T&Vu3a will neither condone nor tolerate any form of abuse or neglect and believes that all people should be able and, where necessary enabled, to live in an environment which is safe.

-In all situations, Durham u3a believes that everyone is entitled to:
+In all situations, T&Vu3a believes that everyone is entitled to:

-- privacy
+- Privacy

-- be treated with dignity and respect
+- Being treated with dignity and respect

-- lead an independent life and to be enabled to do so
+- Lead an independent life and to be enabled to do so

-- choose how they live their lives
+- Choose how they live their lives

-- the protection of the law
+- The protection of the law

-- have their human and civil rights upheld regardless of ethnic origin, gender, sexuality, impairment or disability, age, religious or cultural background.
+- Have their human and civil rights upheld regardless of ethnic origin, gender, sexuality, impairment or disability, age, religious or cultural background.

-It is not appropriate for Durham u3a to take the lead role in any Safeguarding Enquiry under Section 42 of the Care Act 2014 but should refer this to Advice and Volunteer Manager in National Office who will contact the appropriate local authority.
+It is not appropriate for T&Vu3a to take the lead role in any Safeguarding Enquiry under Section 42 of the Care Act 2014, but should refer this to Advice and Volunteer Manager in National Office who will contact the relevant local authority.

-Durham u3a will monitor the implementation of this policy and procedure annually through its Executive Committee.
-See page 3 for adoption of the policy by Durham u3a
+T&Vu3a will monitor the implementation of this policy and procedure annually through its Trustees.